aqshafei/nvim-configs/README.md

 # Installation

-Ensure that the XDG_CONFIG_HOME environment variable is set, then run the following command:
+1. Ensure that the XDG_CONFIG_HOME environment variable is set, then run the following command:

+2. Run the following command:
 ```bash
 ./install.sh
 ```

+3. Open Neovim for the first time.
+Ignore any errors or warnings that may appear.

+4. Type :PackerSync in Neovim to install and sync all plugins.

 ## Plugins List